developingcow/p4/README.md

 The steps above will push the image to DockerHub <repo> specified.

-To deploy the app, simply do `docker compose up`, the images specified in the docker compose files are `hkow/clickfrontend` and `hkow/backend`, but you can change it to your own
+To deploy the app, simply do `docker compose up` in the root folder, the images specified in the docker compose files are `hkow/clickfrontend` and `hkow/backend`, but you can change it to your own